 Tooltip Delay- Tooltips are those informative bits of text that pop up when hovering over a control (go ahead and try it, we’ll wait…).
 The Tooltip Delay setting defines how long you must hover before the tooltip pops up.

-Knob Movement- Defines which how mouse movements related to turning onscreen knobs.
+Knob Movement- Defines how mouse movements relate to turning onscreen knobs.
 It defaults to Vertical Drag, but can be changed to Horizontal Drag, or Rotary Drag if you're one those folks that cut their teeth on the Steinberg Model E VST back in 2000.

 On Control Double-Click- Defines what happens when the mouse is double-clicked on a control.
 If Edit Value is selected, an exact number can be entered by typing the number and hitting [ENTER] or [RETURN].
 If Sets Default Value is selected, double-clicking a control resets it to its default value.